Yoga teaches us to be like water - soft yet strong, flexible yet resilient. Flow with the currents of life and find peace in the ebb and flow.

 -

 We all have the innate ability to heal ourselves and restore harmony in our energetic, emotional, and physical bodies.
 Yoga therapists do not treat, diagnose, heal or cure.
 We do not take the place of other healthcare professionals.
-Instead, yoga therapy can compliment your healthcare goals, oftentimes alongside your other care practitioners.
+Instead, yoga therapy can compliment your wellness goals, oftentimes alongside your other care practitioners.

 No yoga experience is required.